hazelcast/hazelcast/docs/design/sql/04-protocol.md

 |--------execute->----|
 ```

-When the participant receives the `execute` message, it starts execution of the query **immediately**.
+When the participant receives the `execute` message, it starts the execution of the query **immediately**.
 There is no single
 synchronization point, like in Hazelcast Jet, when either the initiator or participants know that all other participants
-started execution of the query.
-This way we improve the latency, because participants do not need to wait for another
+started the execution of the query.
+This decreases latency because participants do not need to wait for another
 message to start actual query execution.
 On the other hand, it introduces inherent race conditions between query start,
-cancel, and data arrival, which are discussed in the section 4.
+cancel, and data arrival, which are discussed in section 4.

 The `execute` message has the following structure.